XavierDefontaine/CV/README.md

 #### University of Nice - France (2007 - 2009)
 - HND in Quality, Logistics and Organisation

-#### Lycee Albert 1er - Monaco (2007)
+#### Lycée Albert 1er - Monaco (2007)
 - A-level in Electrotechnics

 #### Music Academy of Monaco  (2001 - 2007)
 - Higher Diploma in Music Theory

 ## Experience

-**Paradigm Talent Agency** - Old Street, London (01/2019 - Present)
-_Executive Assistant to 2 Senior Agents_
+**Paradigm Talent Agency** - Old Street, London (01/2019 - Present) _Executive Assistant to 2 Senior Agents_
 - First point of contact for operational, logistical and administrative support
 - Coordinating tours (tax) marketing, announcements and on-sale including the approval of artworks, press releases and ticket sales across various platforms.

 **MN2S Booking Agency** - Borough, London (08/2014 - 01/2019)
 _Logistics Coordinator & Admin Manager_
 - Led a team of 5 assistants overseeing a roster of 200+ artists across 15 agents and its logistics.
 - Created a corporate travel unit and provided expertise to boost our margins by up to 20%.
 - Acted as main contact between the directors, artists, managers and our staff for support and resolve any conflict be operational, logistical, legal or administrative.

-**The Big Noise Festival** - Elephant & Castle, London (2014)
+**The Big Noise Festival** - Elephant & Castle, London (2014) _Booker/Production assistant_
-_Booker/Production assistant_
 - Helped coordinate a team of 10 volunteers on the ground.
-- Facilitated the procurement sound equipment, livestreamed and booked artists.
+- Facilitated the procurement of sound equipment, live streamed and booked artists.

 **The Trailer TV** - Deptford, London (2013 - 2015)
 _Co-founder - "Fortnightly music event showcasing emerging artists through its online broadcast of live performances, interviews and music videos in a lorry trailer"_
 - Managed a team of 8 volunteers.
 - Designed tech workshops for local arts charities to teach kids on how to livestream and DJ.
 - Booked artists and liaised closely with agents, promoters and record labels.

 **ULYSSE Transport** - Nice, France (2010 - 2011)
 _Transport Assistant and Fleet Officer (work placement)_
 - Coordinated 20 drivers and clients on a daily basis
 - Optimised the Fleet Officer's admin time  by creating automated tools to monitor the national fleet via Excel (insurance expiry, fines due dates, car locations, etc).
-- Implementated a new procurement policy nationally by surveying our franchises and negotiating new prices with our top car manufacturers.
+- Implemented a new procurement policy nationally by surveying our franchises and negotiating new prices with our top car manufacturers.
 - Secured 10 new regional lines on a call for tender after carefully analysing our client's requirements and designing an interactive visual tool on excel that helped us minimise the amount of vehicles and staff required.

 **HELP Transport** - Nice, France (2009 - 2010)
 _Transport Assistant Officer (work placement)_
-- Coordinated over 10 trucks drivers internationally on a day-to-day basis.
+- Coordinated over 10 truck drivers internationally on a day-to-day basis.
 - Increased the chartering margin by 10% by sourcing and negotiating with new suppliers, optimising internal flow times (invoicing process, internal/external communication and documentation, database standardisation) and signing us up to an online freight exchange.

 ## Interests